Magic Quadrant for Cloud-Based IT Project and Portfolio Management Services

 Many other dynamics at play will impact this market beyond the 12-month horizon covered in this research.8 As both the pace and complexity of change continue to increase, PPM leaders are forced to improve their maturity, which should drive demand for advanced practices and techniques to be supported by tool vendors.
 We also expect technology trends like digitalization and the Nexus of Forces to drive organizations toward a product development paradigm — at least for a significant number of application projects — potentially giving technology providers with new product development functionality a competitive edge.
 Also, for some time, we've expected trends to drive organizations toward an enterprise PPM focus, giving technology providers with an emphasis on enterprise project management an eventual competitive advantage.
 Thus, we will have another interesting (that is, turbulent) year in the IT PPM market.

 - You are looking for mainstream IT PPM functionality delivered as a service to support immediate process automation and reporting needs.

 - You do not expect to have immediate and specific needs for extensive customization or deep integration with enterprise systems.

 - You are not planning to insource the functionality in the near future.

 - The data, network, applications and levels of security offered by the provider are sufficient enough to "outsource" the IT PPM application functionality.

 - You wish to make a short-term rather than long-term (three years or more) commitment to IT PPM application functionality.

 - You want a rapid deployment of core IT PPM functionality within 30 days.

-- You are lacking in PPM maturity (Level 1 or 2 on Gartner's ITScore PPM Maturity Model) and want a core set of PPM application services that will not overwhelm your end users initially, yet will provide a path forward for service functionality to grow over time as the organization matures.
+- You are at the lower levels of PPM maturity (Level 1 or 2 on Gartner's ITScore PPM Maturity Model) and want a core set of PPM application services that will not overwhelm your end users initially, yet will provide a path forward for service functionality to grow over time as the organization matures.